 There’s a restaurant in the West End, but we’ve only ever been to the one on the Mound, just off the Royal Mile.

 Things to do nearby: Given that it’s only a few minutes’ walk from Edinburgh Castle, this is a great place to go afterwards.
-However, there are also plenty of hidden gems nearby, including the Writer’s Museum and the Bank of Scotland Museum.
+However, there are also plenty of underrated attractions nearby, including the Writer’s Museum and the Bank of Scotland Museum.

 If you’re headed to the West End one, I can always recommend a wander down to Dean Village, and also Dean Cemetery.